 We've also got you covered for practical items - here in the Medical school we issue documents, letters and transcripts for current students and alumni as we understand this is a necessity for your entire life in Medicine.
 Our colleagues in Academic Registry are able to help with letters for financial institutions and visa requirements.

-This degree programme is shared between Trinity College Dublin and Dublin Institute of Technology.
+This degree programme is shared between Trinity and TU Dublin.
 Students have the chance to avail of all services in both institutions.
-Find out more about the societies and supports in DIT here ›